Note! Deadline for this call is extended to April 7.

 - Is there ability to successfully disseminate research findings?

 - Does the applicant have a sufficient scientific network for implementing the proposed project?

 - Is the general design, including time schedule, optimal for implementing the proposed project?

-- Does the project include the availability and accessibility of relevant personnel, skills, equipment, facilities/infrastructures and other necessary resources?
+- Does the project include the availability and accessibility of personnel with relevant skills?
+(Also taking into consideration the activity level.)